 Frequently Asked Questions:

-Q. What is NBFCs?
+Q. What are NBFCs?

-Q. What is full form of NBFC?
+Q. What is the full form of NBFC?

 Ans.
 Non-Banking Financial Company is the full form of NBFC.